robinrodricks/FluentListView/README.md

 This bit goes here, that bit goes there
 ----------------------------------------------------------------------------------------------------------------

 The first configuration step is to tell each column which bit (called an “aspect”) of your model object it is going to display.
 You do this through a Columns properties.
-You can edit the Columns of an FluentListView by either:
+You can edit the Columns of a FluentListView by either:

 1. Finding the Columns property of the FluentListView and clicking the ellipsis (...) button next to it;
 2. Or by showing the quick commands for the FluentListView (press on the small arrow at the top right of the control) and clicking “Edit Columns.”